anish-bhattacharya/evfly/README.md

 cd src/evfly
 ```

 Note that you may have to install additional necessary packages, such as rqt_gui, opencv, libzmqpp-dev, and others.
-Also note that we catkin ignore the package `evfly_ros` by default so that you don't need to install event camera and other ROS packages just for simulation or training work.
+Also note you may include a `CATKIN_IGNORE` in the ROS packages `evfly_ros` and `evfly_dv_ros` so that you don't need to install event camera dependencies while just doing simulation or training work.

 Please add the following lines to your .bashrc so you may run the simulation from any open shell:
 ```